Looking where you walk in unfamiliar places is a very good idea.

-Sidewalks don’t seem interesting until you spend a morning taking pictures of them.
+Sidewalks, most of the time, don’t seem worth a look until you spend a morning taking close up pictures of them.

 looking at the world like a pair of shoes, gives you a different perspective.